 Maker’s Marks on marbles

-An example of a lustered finish machine-made Enormous (50mm) Jupiter Marble, with visible roll marks.
+An example of a lustred finish machine-made Enormous (50mm) Jupiter Marble, with visible roll marks.

-For this reason, we try to provide actual pictures on our retail website of designs that come in larger sizes, so that you can see the difference in the design from a small to a large marble.
-Any marble can look significantly different when it is a Peewee size (10–12mm) at the smallest end of the scale compared to when it is our largest Enormous size (50mm).
+For this reason, we strive to provide actual pictures of our designs on our retail website in larger sizes, allowing you to see the difference between a small and a large marble.
+Any marble can look significantly different when it is a Peewee size (10–12mm) at the smallest end of the scale, compared to when it is our largest Enormous size (50mm).

-It is worth noting that makers marks can also appear purposely, as is often seen in collectors marbles where the maker’s mark is either engraved into the marble or added with a drawing in platinum to the base.
+It is worth noting that makers’ marks can also appear intentionally, as is often seen in collectors’ marbles, where the maker’s mark is either engraved into the marble or added to the base with a drawing in platinum.

 Marble finishes

-• Opaque vs clear – glass, colourless or coloured, can either allow light through (clear/transparent) or not (opaque/solid) and variations of this can create many different effects.
+• Opaque vs. clear – Glass, whether colourless or coloured, can either allow light through (clear/transparent) or not (opaque/solid), and variations of this can create many different effects.

-• Many Collectors and Handmade Marbles are covered in a clear layer of colourless glass which smooths over any design work and creates the desired finish and shape.
+• Many Collectors and Handmade Marbles are covered in a transparent layer of colourless glass, which smooths over any design work and creates the desired finish and shape.

 • Frosted finish marbles – any glass can be ‘frosted’ when it has been made.
-This can be accomplished by either sandblasting the glass to take away the smooth finish, or it can be achieved by using a chemical process.
-You will be able to picture what a ‘frosted’ finish looks and feels like when you think of sea glass as this is a naturally occurring form of the frosting process.
+This can be accomplished by either sandblasting the glass to remove the smooth finish, or it can be achieved through a chemical process.
+You will be able to picture what a ‘frosted’ finish looks and feels like when you think of sea glass, as this is a naturally occurring form of the frosting process.

-• Lustred finish marbles – this is a coating that is added to a marble once it has been made which adds an opalescent or iridescent finish.
+• Lustrous finish marbles – this is a coating added to a marble after it has been made, which creates an opalescent or iridescent finish.
 It is not a coloured finish, but transparent, although it tends to glisten with rainbow colours, much like the surface of a puddle of oil.

 An example of an UNLUSTERED plain yellow marble